July 16, 2020

 4 Ways to Prevent Chlorine Damage

 While you can’t completely prevent damage from chlorine, especially if you go swimming often, you can prevent some of the damage by choosing to do one of these things before entering the water.

 Wet your hair first

 Your hair soaks in liquid fast, including water with chlorine.
 If you get your hair wet before you step in the pool, you can prevent some of the water with chlorine or damaging salts from being absorbed.

 Wear a swim cap

 The best way to prevent chlorine damage is to prevent your hair from getting wet in the first place.
 A swim cap is a great way to enjoy the pool without subjecting your hair to tons of chlorine.
-You can even wet your hair before putting on the cap to create a tighter seal that prevents even more water with chlorine from being absorbed if water does end up getting in under the cap.
+You can even wet your hair before putting on the cap to create a tighter seal that prevents even more chlorinated water from being absorbed.

 Use a leave-in conditioner before entering the pool

 Applying a little conditioner before you enter the pool can help prevent some of the chlorine from being absorbed.
 Using a leave-in conditioner with a cap can not only help prevent chlorine from being absorbed but can also moisturize your hair while swimming, too!

 Applying an oil like coconut oil and wearing a swim cap is a great way to prevent chlorine from damaging your hair.
 The oil repels water and prevents your hair from absorbing the chlorine.

 3 Ways To Repair Chlorine Damage

 Damage from chlorine doesn’t have to be permanent.
-There are ways to lessen the damage and go back to soft hair in no time.
+There are ways to reduce the damage and go back to soft hair in no time.
 Here are a few ways you can repair damage from chlorine: